-- Underwriting and property appraisal guidelines and policies that discriminate against properties and borrowers in rural or small town markets
+- Underwriting and property appraisal guidelines and policies should not discriminate against properties and borrowers in rural or small town markets.

 - Mortgage servicing requirements from the GSEs should not conflict with the community bank business model and cost structure.

 - Quality control/ loan manufacturing policies and requirements are overly complex and add considerable cost to the process making it harder for smaller lenders to be able to sell directly to the GSEs.

 - The Federal Housing Finance Agency, the housing GSEs, the Department of Housing and Urban Development, the Federal Housing Administration, and the CFPB should not develop or implement any rule or practice that by design or in effect would limit participation by community banks in the mortgage market or in government programs intended to promote housing.

 Underwriting and Appraisal Guidelines.
 The GSE underwriting and appraisal guidelines, originally designed for suburban or urban communities, often make it difficult to qualify creditworthy borrowers in small town or rural communities.
 In such communities, borrowers frequently have multiple sources of income such as seasonal, self-employed, or W2 wages, all of which are critical in qualifying the borrower for the loan.
 While community bankers routinely and safely approve portfolio loans for these borrowers, it has always been difficult to qualify them for a GSE loan.
 In addition, the diverse nature of properties in these markets makes it challenging for appraisers to document and support the value of a property in a manner that is acceptable to the GSEs.
 ICBA has and will continue to work with the GSEs on developing case studies and best practices that will help expand acceptance of loans from small town and rural communities, which in turn will help expand access to credit in these communities.